uribench/software-engineering-handbook/README.md

 ├──Guides/                                      root of the authored contents for guides
 |  ├──<guides-subjects>/                        one or more folders for grouping subjects of related guides
 |  |  └──<guides-markdown-files>                markdown files related to the parent guide subject
-|  ├──index.md                                  "Internal Folder" message when rendered by GitHub pages
+|  ├──index.md                                  "Internal Folder" message when rendered by GitHub Pages
 |  └──README.md                                 policy and conventions for use on GitHub repository
 └──Handbook/                                    handbook navigation tree. created automatically
 |  ├──<first-level-handbook-subject>/           zero or more children folders for the hosting folder